awell-health/test-docs/README.md

 - Create a nice summary of the test run
 - have .only functionality like in Jest
 - Integrations with IDEs
+- turn this into an npm module
+- Create a CI/CD pipeline for the project
 - prettify when test fails (e.g., make it clearer where the delta is with actual and expected output)
 - make it optional to write the function and change === to = (e.g, instead of `* - addOne(1) === 2` have `* - f(1) = 2` or `(1) => 2`)